 Early disseminated Lyme disease is the phase of Lyme disease in which the bacteria that cause this condition have spread throughout your body.
-This stage can occur days, weeks, or even months after an infected tick bites you.
-Lyme disease is a bacterial infection that’s caused by a bite from a blacklegged tick.
-Early disseminated Lyme disease is associated with the second stage of the disease.
-There are three stages of Lyme disease:
+This stage can occur days, weeks, or even months after you are bitten by an infected tick.
+Lyme disease is a bacterial infection that is caused by bites from a blacklegged tick.
+Lyme disease occurs in three stages; this condition is associated with the second stage of the disease:

 The onset of early disseminated Lyme disease can begin days, weeks, or even months after being bitten by an infected tick.
 The symptoms reflect the fact that the infection has begun to spread from the site of the tick bite to other parts of the body.